ouvroir/labouvroir/lab/services-en.md

 ## Bookings

 You can now book a workstation [online](https://docs.google.com/spreadsheets/d/1eyWN2qtfXiWGzQESRjXJAXzpsEp5Cc756iMJHbkQsIU/edit?usp=sharing).
 Please be aware that C-8132 gives access to the conference room.
-You can contact [Zoë](mailto:ouvroir@umontreal.ca) (lab manager) ou [Katrina](mailto:friends.of.foulab-subscribe@lists.riseup.net) (CRIHN coordinator) for any questions or to plan your first visit.
+You can contact [the lab manager](mailto:ouvroir@umontreal.ca) or [the CRIHN coordinator](mailto:crihunum@gmail.com) for any questions or to plan your first visit.

 You can book equipments through this [form](https://forms.gle/4vTDgLGeS55jyZeu8)

 ## Meet ups

+### Lunchtime Chat

+The lab organizes informal events that you can find on the [News](https://ouvroir.umontreal.ca/actualites) page of the website.

-### Fika
+### Writing Afternoons

-Every week, the lab organizes a coffee break (with pastries) to meet and socialize on **Tuesdays from 4:30 to 5:30pm** at C-8132.
-[Fika](https://www.swedishfood.com/fika/) is a Swedish tradition, which brings people together in a warm and  welcoming atmosphere.
-It provides the perfect setting to share ideas and discuss projects.

-Team meetings are open to all.
-Come to meet the team and to chat about your projects!
+We offer friendly [writing afternoons](https://ouvroir.umontreal.ca/news/event/redaction-en) at the Ouvroir, every Wednesday from 1:30 p.m. to 5:30 p.m.
+Organized around the Pomodoro Technique, these sessions aim to promote concentration and productivity by alternating between periods of work and regular breaks.

 ### Digital clinic